$0 Northern Territory Adoption Quick-Start Checklist

 What Slows the Process Down

-Incomplete documentation at the EOI stage is the most common source of avoidable delay.
-Families who submit an EOI without having their Ochre Card and medical reports ready add months before the formal assessment can start.
+Incomplete documentation at the EOI stage can create avoidable delay.
+Families should apply for their Ochre Card early and ask their GP about the medical report the Adoption Unit requires before the formal assessment starts.

 Gaps in the home study — particularly where a social worker has concerns about a specific area and requests additional sessions or information — can extend Stage 2 significantly.